Chart Color Schemes

 The level of general health in Bass Hill - Georges Hall is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Bass Hill-Georges Hall shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages, although higher rates are seen in older, at-risk groups.
-Private health cover is low here, at approximately 47% of the total population (~11,549 people), compared to the national average of 55.3%.
+Bass Hill-Georges Hall shows better-than-average health outcomes with lower prevalence of common conditions in its general population compared to national averages but higher among older at-risk groups.
+Private health cover is low here, around 47% (~11,549 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health